 Still Have Doubts?
 Hire a Private Investigator

 If all else fails and you want to dig deeper, you can always hire a private investigator to get to the bottom of the situation.
-Depending on the information that you have, a private investigator can provide you with additional information, such as to determine if the subject’s phone number matches the name that they are using online, or if their online profile picture is tied to another.
+Depending on the information that you have, a private investigator can provide you with additional information, such as to determine if the subject’s phone number matches the name that they are using online, or if their online profile picture is tied to another, or additional services can be tendered.
 Additional services such as social media investigations (SMI) are available, depending on the known information of the subject.
-At the private investigation firm of Bosco Legal Services Inc, the work is billed hourly, with typical budgets for something like this ranging from $1,000 to $2,500.
 Learn about the facts of SMI here.

 What Can You Do if You Are a Victim of an Online Romance Scam?